 At a higher price point than most memory foam mattresses.

 Top cooling layer is situated on a multi-layer system that's designed to provided maximum support without being too soft or too firm.
 Very few reports of pain upon awaking, thanks in part to the proprietary APR+ layer that eases pressure points.
 Choose from soft or firm and enjoy a 90-night trial.

-Most expensive mattress on our short list, but it has few complaints and thousands of positive customer reviews.
+The most expensive mattress on our shortlist, but it has few complaints and thousands of positive customer reviews.

 Expensive.
-We recommend at least 2 people assisting during setup.
-Full inflation may take 2 days.
+We recommend at least two people assisting during setup.
+Full inflation may take two days.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 A California king mattress provides ample space, whether you like to stretch out in bed or you have an array of kids or pets crawling in with you at night.
 The extra length of a California king mattress makes it perfect for tall people, folks whose pets like to curl up at the end of the bed, and anyone who sleeps with such a huge display of pillows that their head rests about a foot above the bed.

 As with mattresses of any size, one of the prime factors to consider is what type of mattress you'd prefer.
 Common options include innerspring, memory foam, latex foam, and gel foam mattresses.
 All have different properties, so it's important to pick the right one for you.
 Other factors to consider include mattress firmness, depth, and motion isolation.

 This guide is full of hints, tips, and useful information to help you find your perfect California king mattress.
 When you're ready to buy, check out our top five options.